john-itcsolutions/cheirrs/README.md

 You will also find the interfaces:

-The second stage consists of "interfaces" and "charm-layers", which we likewise choose, to satisfy our requirements, such that the coding revolves around the relations and hooks to be brought to life in response to planned changes in the model environment as a charm, with its layers, is started and begins relating to its providers and requirers.
+The second stage consists of "interfaces" and "charm-layers", which we likewise choose, to satisfy our requirements, such that the coding revolves around the relations and hooks to be brought to life in response to planned (and less predictable) changes in the model environment as a charm, with its layers, is started and begins relating to its providers and requirers.
 The third stage is the building and packaging of the actual charm (a docker-based charm, in our case) But before this we require the charm tools:

 `sudo snap install charm --classic`

 This is how we proceeded to construct the charm:

-From the outer working directory:
+To the outer working directory:

 `cd ../../`